osuosl/osuosl-pelican/content/blog/posts/osl-alumni-matthew-tesla.rst

 :tag: featured-stories

-Matthew Johnson is an OSU alumni who now works at Tesla as a senior software engineer.
+Matthew Johnson is an OSU alumnus who now works at Tesla as a senior software engineer.
 He is a veteran of the U.S Marine Corp Infantry and served as a police officer.
 At Oregon State University, he worked for the Open Source Lab and received a scholarship from CBT Nuggets.
 He recently sat down with College of Engineering to talk about his experience working at Tesla.

 .. raw:: html